K-ETA Korea Application: Apply Online for Your Travel Authorization

 No, the South Korean ETA application form must be completed in English.

-The decision to grant or deny ETA applications is entirely at the discretion of the government of the Republic of Korea.
+The decision to approve or deny a K-ETA application is made by the government of the Republic of Korea.